ULM logo

 Community Outreach

-Speech, language, and hearing screenings and prevention activities are offered to children and adults in Monroegraduate students participating in a community activity and the surrounding areas year round.
-If you would like more information about screenings for your school or organization, please contact the clinic using the contact information listed above.
+Speech, language, and hearing screenings and prevention activities are offered to children and adults in Monroe and the surrounding areas year round.
+For more information about screenings for your school or organization, contact the Carol Nichols Ray Speech-Language Pathology Clinic, Kitty DeGree Speech and Hearing Center at 318-342-1395.

 Community involvement: